Kritika1300/covid-19-India-realtime-tracker/README.md

-#Covid-19 India Dashboard(Desktop App)
+<h1>Covid-19 India Dashboard(Desktop App)</h1>

 This app has been built using Python and Its GUI has been designed using PyQt5.
 The Earlier version of this app depended upon web scrapping for its database.
 But now the app has been updated to work using APIs provided by https://www.covid19india.org/ so a huge shoutout to them!
 Everytime you load the app , it fetches the latest dataset regarding the covid-19 cases in all the Indian states/U.T.s using the apis and provides an interactive UI for the user.
 Graphical Analysis is possible.
 You can zoom in the graphs for detailed Information and trends and to check date-wise cases.